HelmyBlub/chatSim/tasks.md

 - clean up food gatherer to use new code
 - new behavior for job changing for markets when no customers for x days
 - new code structure for wood market
+- clean up lumberjack to use new code

 --------------------------------------------------
 Big Idea: